opengamedata/opengamedata-logger/README.md

 ? - Columns with with prefix are optional.
 ^ - Columns with this prefix are calculated by the server and do not need to be part of the request.
-\* - Columns with this prefix should be included as request parameters, i.e. part of the request string. `player_id` is optional.
+\* - Columns with this prefix should be included as request parameters, i.e. part of the request string.
 All other columns are a part of the request data, discussed further down.

 The full request string should be formatted as follows: